D7460N/D7460N.dev/ADD.md

 <br />

-The purpose and intent of this document is to preserve and promote foundational web industry development and O&M best practices as well as W3C/WHATWG standards compliance for the betterment, health, and longevity of D7460N and those who would use it for their businesses.
+This document outlines best practices and standards for web development and operations and maintenance (O&M) with the goal of improving and maintaining the health and longevity of D7460N and its users.

 <br />